At a glance

 With a share of 6.4 %, environmental protection is an important factor for the labour market in Germany.
 The share of total employment has risen steadily since 2002.
 This means that employment in environmental protection has been increasing at an above-average rate for years.

 The number of employees working in the field of environmental protection cannot just be read from a statistics table, due to the huge amount of occupational fields, activities and sectors involved.
 The German Environment Agency commissions research projects on a regular basis to estimate employment in environmental protection, using an internationally recognised method.
 An extensive documentation of the method and its results can be found at Edler and Blazejczak 2016 (in German only).
-The detailed documentation of the latest estimates will be published shortly in the series Environment, Innovation, Employment (ed.
-UBA , BMU ).
+The detailed documentation of the latest estimates has been published in the newest edition of the series Environment, Innovation, Employment 'Beschäftigung im Umweltschutz 2017 - Aktualisierte Ausgabe 2020' (UBA 2020, in German only).

 More detailed information: 'Beschäftigung und Umweltschutz' (in German only).